Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 4 CPUs, 4.3 GB mem, 1 minute.

-## 17. Haplotye caller - check logs
+## Step 17: Haplotye caller - Check logs

 Perform an in-depth check on each HaplotypeCaller task by assessing the run time, memory used, and the presence of errors or java exceptions in the GATK logs.
 In addition to this, please (as always) check that the exit status for the parent HC job and each HC sub-task is zero.